 following a schedule

-For example, if you want to block YouTube access on Melvin's laptop between 7-9 PM every day, you define a rule like this:
+For example, if you want to block YouTube access on Kids' Laptop between 7-9 PM every day, you define a rule like this:

 Device: Kids' laptop

 Schedule: 7-9pm daily

-All user-defined rules are shown on the Rules Listing screen under Home > Firewalla > Rules.
-Rules can be created as above, or when you use the control buttons on the device home screen, such as block/unblock all gaming sites, a rule will be automatically created and appear on the Rules list.
+All user-defined rules are shown on the Rules screen under Home > Firewalla > Rules.
+Rules can be created as above, or when you use the control buttons on the device home screen, such as blocking/allowing all gaming sites, a rule will be automatically created and appear on the Rules list.

 Create a Rule

-To create a new rule, go to the Home screen -> Rules button -> Add Rule.
+To create a new rule, go to the Home screen > Firewalla > Rules > Add Rule.
 You'd need to specify the following:

 Action can be one of the following:

-Allow rules will always take precedence over Block rules and Ad Block features.
-When applied, these rules are like exceptions to blocking rules, which apply to everything.
-However, Allow rules will not be able to overwrite family mode blocked sites and safe search feature.
+Allow rules at the same level will always take precedence over Block rules and Ad Block features.
+When applied, these rules are like exceptions to blocking rules, which apply to everything (Learn more about the direction in allow rules).